 Denton Terroristic Threats Lawyer

 Were you or your loved one arrested for making alleged terroristic threats in the Denton area?
 Do not attempt to explain yourself to authorities.
+Instead, be sure to contact the Law Offices of Richard C. McConathy.
+Call (940) 222-8004 or contact us online to set up a free consultation.

 State Terroristic Threats Penalties in Texas

-Texas Penal Code § 22.07 establishes it is a Class B misdemeanor punishable by a fine of up to $2,000 and/or up to 180 days in jail when an alleged offender threatens to commit any offense involving violence to any person or property with intent to cause a reaction of any type to his threat by an official or volunteer agency organized to deal with emergencies.
-It is also a Class B misdemeanor to threaten to commit any offense involving violence to any person or property with intent to place any person in fear of imminent serious bodily injury, but such an offense becomes a Class A misdemeanor punishable by a fine of up to $4,000 and/or up to one year in jail when the offense is committed against a member of the person’s family or household or otherwise constitutes family violence, or is committed against a public servant.
+Texas Penal Code § 22.07 establishes it is a Class B misdemeanor punishable by a fine of up to $2,000 and/or up-to 180 days in jail when an alleged offender threatens to commit any offense involving violence to any person or property with intent to cause a reaction of any type to his threat by an official or volunteer agency organized to deal with emergencies.
+It is also a Class B misdemeanor to threaten to commit any offense involving violence to any person or property with intent to place any person in fear of imminent serious bodily injury, but such an offense becomes a Class A misdemeanor punishable by a fine of up to $4,000 and/or up-to one year in jail when the offense is committed against a member of the person’s family or household or otherwise constitutes family violence, or is committed against a public servant.

-Terroristic threats is also a Class A misdemeanor when an alleged offender threatens to commit any offense involving violence to any person or property with intent to prevent or interrupt the occupation or use of a building, room, place of assembly, place to which the public has access, place of employment or occupation, aircraft, automobile, or other form of conveyance, or other public place.
+Terroristic threats is also a Class A misdemeanor when an alleged offender threatens to commit any offense involving violence to any person or property with intent to prevent or interrupt the occupation or use of a building, room, place of assembly, place to which the public has access, place of employment or occupation, aircraft, automobile, or another form of conveyance, or other public places.
 A terroristic threat is a third-degree felony when an alleged offender threatens to commit any offense involving violence to any person or property with intent to do any of the following:

 - Place the public or a substantial group of the public in fear of serious bodily injury; or